melontini/bootloader-unlock-wall-of-shame/README.md

 Reminder that no matter how nice a company is, you should not trust them unless their unlock process is 100% offline.

-### Realme (CN)
+### Realme (CN/IN)
 Seeing how easily Realme dropped the ball on their global users, I personally would be worried about their future plans.

-For now you can use any of the guides here https://c.realme.com/in/post-details/1248075024070344704 (They're just copy-pasting the same info as the unlock process didn't change much at all)
+For now you can use any of the guides here https://c.realme.com/in/post-details/1248075024070344704 (They're just copy-pasting the same info as the unlock process didn't change much at all).
+As of June, your applications can take up to 7 days to be approved.

 If you need DeepTesting, try this: https://forum.xda-developers.com/t/unlock-bootloader-help.4425415/post-86777721